You work hard to prepare the talks and sermons you deliver.

 Level 4 – People listen to you because of the value you add to their life.

-Communication is kind of like a golf swing, there are so many elements to a great swing, and if you have to think of each one during a stroke, it just doesn’t work.
-It becomes mechanical, not natural and you send the ball into the trees.
+Communication is kind of like a golf swing, there are so many elements to a great swing, but if you have to think about each one during every stroke, it just doesn’t work.
+It becomes mechanical rather than natural, and you send the ball into the trees.

-The key skill to develop is consistency.
+The key skill to develop for level 5 is consistency.

 Level 5 – People listen to you because of who you are.

-With the help of God’s favor and power, you have inspired lasting transformation by what you say and how you say it, so that now people listen out of gratitude and respect for who you are.
+With the help of God’s favor and power, you have inspired lasting transformation by what you say and how you say it so that now people listen out of gratitude and respect for who you are.

 What is the next step for you to improve?